pierrybos/validar-documento/README.md

     verificarDocumento('12345678900', true); // will return true
     verificarDocumento(12345678900, true); // will return true

-    // Second parameter boolean identify if verify number has just one digite.
-Calcule changes.
+    // Second parameter boolean identifies if verify number has just one digit.
+Calculate changes.

 ## License

 MIT